 For movie fans with an interest in various indigenous tribes that have lived throughout the Americas for millennia, Netflix offers a sizable collection of Native American movies choose from.
 Although some are decried for their stereotyping and inaccuracies, others do include representations more accurate and less insulting.
 Also, the ones chosen on this list have high ratings as entertainment.

 Here are our favorite Native American movies on Netflix today!
+Keep in mind Netflix is constantly updating their list of movies.
+Some of these have been removed.

 The first Native American movie is a documentary that was created in 2009.
 Through a collection of clips and interviews, the movie covers how Native Americans were on the big screen throughout time.